 A Penny Wise, Dollar Foolish Decision

-An organization, with counsel from a consultant, sought capital funds from a local foundation.
-They received the full request.
-To save money, the Executive Director asked staff to revise the first proposal for a second foundation.
+With counsel from a consultant, an organization sought capital funds from a local foundation.
+They received the entire request.
+The Executive Director asked staff to revise the first proposal for a second foundation to save money.
 Both requests were six figures.
 Both were funded.
 However, the second request lacked the first’s customization, and it received 50 percent of the anticipated gift.
 Money saved: $2,000.
 Money lost: $150,000.
-For the next capital campaign, the Executive asked the consultant to write both requests.

 This benefit is a “finishing touch.”
 It provides you with a return on an investment already made by your organization.
 Relative to the total spent, your consultant investment is minuscule, but it’s the little investment that makes a big difference —like stopping a leak in a levee.